vgacentrifuge/pcb/README.md

 #### On PCB
 On the PCB we will use the **ARTIX-7 XC7A100T** in FTG256 package, which has already been procured.
  - 4,860 Kib of dual port block ram

+See the data sheet for it [here](https://docs.xilinx.com/v/u/en-US/ds181_Artix_7_Data_Sheet), and remember the user guides listed in the pcb lecture.

 #### Voltages
 The FPGA requires, 1.0V, 1.8V and 3.3V, and they must become ready in order.